BSOTS: Asset Protection and Security

 Emergency Preparedness and Crisis Management

 Emergency preparedness can be called many different things: Emergency Management, Disaster Recovery, or Business Continuity Planning.
 Regardless of the terms used, security plays a key role in preparing any organization for an emergency.
 Supervisors and management should understand the basic concepts of emergency preparedness as business survival depends on it.
-This course examines strategic steps officers can take for emergency preparedness and describes security responsibilities for the most common of emergencies.
+This course examines strategic steps officers can take for emergency preparedness, and describes security responsibilities for the most common of emergencies.

 Fusion Centers

-Fusion centers are high-tech, hubs of information where intelligence and information are analyzed and then sent out to officers and security professionals.
-This course examines the importance of these centers to law enforcement, what they are, and how they improve law enforcement’s response to terrorism and crime.
+Fusion centers are high-tech, hubs of information where intelligence and information is analyzed and then sent out to officers and security professionals.
+This course examines the importance of these centers to law enforcement, what they are, and how they improve law enforcements response to terrorism and crime.
+Specifically, this course discusses the mission, scope, and sensitive issues that have arisen due to the implementation of fusion centers in police agencies, and the roles private and corporate security professionals play in the equation.

 Leadership Principles

 True leadership requires dedication, focus, and flexibility.
 Leadership is harder than supervision and more personal than management.
 Supervision is temporary in nature, while true leadership is permanent.
-Poor leadership comes and goes but strong leaders – and their effect on our lives – last a lifetime.
+Poor leadership comes and goes but strong leaders and their effect on our lives last a lifetime.
 This course outlines and discusses what constitutes a security leader and provides guidelines on how supervisors can become leaders.

 Preparing Performance Evaluations

 Every performance evaluation ends up in your permanent record.
 How do you know if it is fair, unbiased and thorough?
 This course outlines the preparation and steps a supervisor should take to make sure the evaluation is constructive and accurate.
-Veteran security supervisor, Richard Fiems, Public Safety Chief at Blackhawk College, Moline, Ill., sheds light on supervisors’ responsibilities to prepare and conduct a fair review.
+Veteran security supervisor, Richard Fiems, Public Safety Chief at Blackhawk College, Moline, Ill., sheds light on supervisor's responsibilities to prepare and conduct a fair review.
 In addition, the course identifies tips on how to make the evaluation less painful and more productive.

 Professional Standards